RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

    1. 2 masks are sampled: one short range and one long range.
 The short range mask covers less area in the image and is more discontinuous.
 These masks are constructed by different configurations of overlapping blocks, as done in I-JEPA.
 The target encoder only needs to run once, even if there are multiple masks for the context.
 Having multiple masks leads to more efficient training.

-   {% include figure.liquid loading="eager" path="assets/img/blog/jepa/vjepa_masking.png" class="image-fluid mx-auto d-block" caption="Short-range (left), long-range (right)" alt="V-JEPA masking" source="https://ai.meta.com/research/publications/revisiting-feature-prediction-for-learning-visual-representations-from-video/"%}
+   {% include figure.liquid loading="lazy" path="assets/img/blog/jepa/vjepa_masking.png" class="image-fluid mx-auto d-block" caption="Short-range (left), long-range (right)" alt="V-JEPA masking" source="https://ai.meta.com/research/publications/revisiting-feature-prediction-for-learning-visual-representations-from-video/"%}

 4. The tokens are processed by a transformer encoder (linear projection of patches + multiple transformer blocks).
 The masked out patches do not need to be processed.
 There is a separate encoder for the target and context.
 The target encoder is an EMA of the context encoder (same as I-JEPA).
 5. The predictor predicts the representations of the masked tokens by the unmasked tokens processed by the context encoder.
 The loss is the L1 distance between the representations of these masked tokens (from the target encoder, and the context encoder + predictor).

-{% include figure.liquid loading="eager" path="assets/img/blog/jepa/vjepa.png" class="image-fluid mx-auto d-block" caption="Very similar to I-JEPA but with an added temporal dimension." alt="V-JEPA Architecture" source="https://ai.meta.com/research/publications/revisiting-feature-prediction-for-learning-visual-representations-from-video/"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/jepa/vjepa.png" class="image-fluid mx-auto d-block" caption="Very similar to I-JEPA but with an added temporal dimension." alt="V-JEPA Architecture" source="https://ai.meta.com/research/publications/revisiting-feature-prediction-for-learning-visual-representations-from-video/"%}

 This is predicting gaps in short videos.
 It does not predict across time.
 Human learning is across the time dimension.